-The economic condition of the district as it appears on the balance sheet reflects financial stability.
 Given the difficulty in predicting how all these factors will unfold over the next few years, the District believes the best course of action is to continue its policy of fiscal responsibility by closely monitoring and reviewing all areas where we can reduce costs and/or increase revenues.
-We will continue to maintain appropriate financial reserves in accordance with our commitment to pay down our unfunded retirement liabilities while providing for facilities and infrastructure needs, apparatus replacement, and equipment needs to ensure our crews have the tools they need to maintain a high level of service to our community.
+The District will also continue to maintain appropriate financial reserves in accordance with the commitment to ensure our crews have the tools required in order to provide a high-level of service to our community.